ouseful-course-containers/ou-tm112-notebooks/notebooks/.md/Bonus notebook - Sonification Demo.md

     return readback
 ```

-## Now It's Time to Sonify
+## Now it's time to sonify

 Generate a sample dataset with several columns, each representing a set frequencies over time:

-- a set of values that increase proportionally (linearly) over time;
+- a set of values that increase proportionally (linearly) over time
-- a set of values that decrease proportionally (linearly) over time;
+- a set of values that decrease proportionally (linearly) over time
 - a set of values that increase proportionally (linearly) over time with the addition of random noise.

 ```python